Las Khorey

+BBC reported in 2021, "The Navy or Somalia Coast Guard is one of the military departments of Somalia, operating on the coast of Somaliland in Las Qoray, Zeila and Berbera."
+Somaliland National TV (SLNTV) reported in its September 2023 broadcast that Las Qoray is a territory of Somaliland.
+Hiiraan Online reported in a January 2024 article, "Las Qoray is outside Hargeisa's control."
+Andrew Palmer, CEO of the maritime consultancy Idarat Ltd, describes Las Qoray as "on the north coast of Puntland" in 2014.
+Awet Tewelde Weldemichael, an associate professor at Queen's University, wrote in his book "Puntland coast between Las Qoray and Hafun" in 2019.

 History

+Ancient times

-The Las Khorey settlement is several centuries old.
+The Las Qoray settlement is several centuries old.
 Between the town and El Ayo lies Karinhegane, a site containing numerous cave paintings of both real and mythical animals.
 Each painting has an inscription below it, which collectively have been estimated to be around 2,500 years old.
-Around 25 mile from Las Khorey is found Gelweita, another key rock art site.
+Around 25 mile from Las Qoray is found Gelweita, another key rock art site.
 Karinhegane's rock art is in the same distinctive Ethiopian-Arabian style as the Laas Gaal cave paintings.

-Somaliland in general is home to numerous such archaeological sites, with similar edifices found at Haylan, Qa’ableh, Qombo'ul and El Ayo.
+Somaliland is home to numerous such archaeological sites, with similar edifices found at Haylan, Qa’ableh, Qombo'ul and El Ayo.
 However, many of these old structures have yet to be properly explored, a process which would help shed further light on local history and facilitate their preservation for posterity.

+Medieval to Early Modern

+In the 13th century, Dhidhin, chief of Warsangali, a branch of Darod, rose to power around now Las Qoray and took the title of Garaad as the monarch's title.

+The town of Las Qoray began in 1735 when Al-sheikh Cali Maxamud Nuux of the Ugaslabe/Warsangali clan built a mosque and prospered through trade with Swahili, Zanzibar, Arabia, India, etc.

+Mohamoud Ali Shire, who became Sultan of Warsangali at the end of the 19th century, made Las Qoray his base.
+However, there were several bases, and during the hot summer months, they were based in the cooler valleys in the south, away from the coast.